molgenis/molgenis-emx2/README.md

 * Well isolated components (microfrontend using little spa, we envision microservice for server side add-ons)

 ### dependencies
-* Jooq for safe database interaction
+* Jooq for injection safe database interaction
-* Sparkjava for lightweigh webservice
+* Sparkjava for lightweight webservice
 * Jackson for json and csv parsing
 * POI for Excel parsing
 * graphql-java for graphql api
 * OpenApi for web service spec (for file based services that don't use graphql) To minimize dependencies, no Spring stuff, no Elasticsearch, just the least that can work.
-Outside scope: file service, script service, authentication (asumed all to be other services used as dependency) Most core ideas where already described in https://docs.google.com/document/d/19YEGG8OGgtjCu5WlJKmHbHvosJzw3Mp6e6e7B8EioPY/edit#
+Outside scope: file service (simple file column type inside postgresql), script service, authentication (asumed all to be other services used as dependency)
+Most core ideas where already described in https://docs.google.com/document/d/19YEGG8OGgtjCu5WlJKmHbHvosJzw3Mp6e6e7B8EioPY/edit#

 ### Backend modules
 *  emx2: interface and base classes
 *  emx2-sql: implementation into postgresql
 *  emx2-io: emx2 format, csv import/export of data, legacy import
-*  emx2-webservice: web API on top of jooq + io
+*  emx2-graphql: all for generating the graphql on top of sql
+*  emx2-jsonld: endpoint for json-ld serving
+*  emx2-webapi: ties it all together onto SparkJava embedded web server
 *  emx2-exampledata: test data models and data, used in various test
+*  emx2-run: packages all into one fat jar
+Work in progress
+*  emx2-job: toward asynchronous calls for long running transactions/queries

 ### Feature list (mostly in POC or 'walking skeleton' state)
 *  simplified EMX '2.0' format